Shyp/rickover/README.md

 ```

 This inserts a record into the `queued_jobs` table and returns a
-models.QueuedJob.
-Note the client generates the UUID, so the client can retry
+[models.QueuedJob][queued-job].
+Note the client generates the UUID, so the
-in the event of failure.
+client can retry in the event of failure.

 You can put any valid JSON in the `data` field; we'll send this to the
 downstream worker.